vamping111/terraform-provider-testmark/website_unsupported/r_unsupported/vpn_connection.html.markdown

 * `status_message` - If an error occurs, a description of the error.

 ->  **Unsupported attributes**
-These exported attributes are currently unsupported by CROC Cloud:
+These exported attributes are currently unsupported.:

 * `core_network_arn` - The ARN of the core network.
 Always `""`.
 * `core_network_attachment_arn` - The ARN of the core network attachment.
 Always `""`.